Skip to Content

 Why Does A Beard Look Thinner As It Grows Longer?

-Beards look thinner as they grow longer due to variation in growth in different parts of the beard.
+Beards generally look thinner as they grow longer due to variations in growth in different parts of the beard.

-Hair will grow at different rates.
+Hair tends to grow at different rates.
 Some strands will be longer while others will be shorter.
 This becomes more obvious as the beard grows longer.

-Longer hairs will sit next to shorter hairs and this unevenness in length will make the beard look patchier and thinner than it may have looked when it was shorter.
+Longer hairs will sit next to shorter hairs and this unevenness in length can make a beard look thinner than it otherwise would.

 Based on the explanation above, you can probably imagine why there isn’t a huge amount that can be done to solve the problem.